Bealby/magnet-fishing/README.md

 - "I would like to know what others are doing in the local areas of Stockholm."

-- "It would be interesting to know locations where others have been, so I can find new locations"
+- "It would be interesting to know locations where others have been, so I can try my luck!"

 - "It would be helpful to know what types of magnets people are using.
 Tips of the trade."